 We appreciate anyone willing to spend the time to assist with You Can Ride 2.
 Most volunteer positions will be open to anyone willing to help – no special experience required!
-Certain roles (such as Therapist and Mechanic) need specific skills, and are always needed.
+Certain roles (such as Therapist and Mechanic) need specific skills and are always needed.

 Physiotherapists, occupational therapists, or similar trained professionals assess a child’s needs and how a bike can fit into their lives.
 Students working towards degrees in the field can also serve this role, under the direction of a professional therapist.

 Experience working with adaptive bikes is an asset, but isn’t required to help.

 We do offer occasional courses on Adaptive Cycling for Therapists.
 These will be announced here and on social media.

 Mechanics maintain, repair, tune, and adapt our fleet of adaptive bicycles, and consult with therapists on coming up with more ‘creative’ solutions should they be required.

 While we specifically look for experience with repairing, building, or modifying bicycles, a wide range of mechanical or technical skills can qualify you as a mechanic.
 No experience with special-needs children is required.

 You don’t need your own tools – we have multiple workstations with all of the tools needed to run a professional bike shop.